Period Pain: More Than Just Cramps

 How do I get period pain relief?

-Period Pains can be tough to manage, that’s why it’s important to treat pain at its source.
-The medicine in Advil® Menstrual Pain, ibuprofen sodium, is a Nonsteroidal Anti-Inflammatory Drug (NSAID) that targets and reduces the cause of menstrual pain to provide unsurpassed relief of your menstrual cramps*.4,5 Advil® Menstrual Pain can also be used to temporarily relieve many other aches and pains you may experience during your period including backache, headache, and muscle aches.
+Period Pains can be tough to manage, that's why it's important to treat pain at its source.
+The medicine in Advil® Film-Coated Tablets, ibuprofen sodium, is a Nonsteroidal Anti-Inflammatory Drug (NSAID) that targets and reduces the cause of menstrual pain to provide unsurpassed relief of your menstrual cramps*.
+4,5 Advil® products (excluding Advil® Migraine) can also be used to temporarily relieve many other aches and pains you may experience during your period including back pain, headache, and muscle aches.

 *Among OTC single ingredient pain relievers